cofinalsubnets/lisa/readme.md

 factorizing homomorphism `f` whose kernel is `{0, 1}`.

-this paints a dramatic picture. the polymorphism `f` floods `N`; the receding waters reveal `M`, having lost its former identity, yet holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to
+this paints a dramatic picture. the polymorphism `f` floods `N`; the receding waters reveal `M`, in privation of its former identity, yet holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to